 Major events are those that are proven to or likely to generate significant economic benefit to Regional NSW through interstate and/or international visitation.

 Emerging events and those developed within local communities may be supported through the Regional Event Fund as per below.

-The Regional Event Fund identifies and supports events in Regional NSW that have the potential to act as ‘cornerstone’ or ‘flagship’ tourism events for their area by attracting overnight visitation and delivering long term benefits to their region.
+The Regional Event Fund identifies and supports events in regional NSW that have the potential to act as a ‘cornerstone’ or flagship tourism events for their area by attracting overnight visitation and delivering long-term benefits to the region.